pdeven/hla-csv-generation/README.md

 ```python
 python3 hla_service_automation_wrapper.py -h
 ```
-- Place xlxs and csv file inside the input directory
+- Place xlxs and csv file inside the input directory and wait for the mail